 Sometimes you may come to a situation where Windows 10 Laptop starts Overheating and when the CPU goes to 100% usage.
-This issue mostly reported by users After install recent windows updates or upgrade to the windows 10 May 2021 update.
-Where a new or 5/6 months old Windows 10 Laptop Overheating and shutdown As they already using cooling Fan or no more dust there on the Laptop.
+This issue is mostly reported by users After installing recent windows updates or upgrade to windows 10 update.
+Where a new or 5/6 months old Windows 10 Laptop Overheating and shutdown As they already using a cooling Fan or no more dust there on the Laptop.

-As the Laptop Starts Overheating, It causes laptop speed, Programs start not responding it pops up error messages And results system shutdown, blue screen or black screen. there are various reason that causes the issue, It may be incorrect power configuration, Windows updates stuck, Incompatible Device driver And more.
-Whatever the reason here some 5 solutions you may apply to Cool down the Overheating Laptop.
+As the Laptop Starts Overheating, It causes the laptop speed Programs start not responding it pops up error messages And results in system shutdown, blue screen or black screen. there are various reason that causes the issue, It may be incorrect power configuration, Windows updates stuck, Incompatible Device driver And more.
+Whatever the reason here are some 5 solutions you may apply to Cool down the Overheating Laptop.

 Note: These solutions are applicable to fix the Dell, Asus, Lenovo, Microsoft Surface, Toshiba, HP laptop overheating issue.

 Here are several recommended fixes You must first apply to check and fix If any corrupted system files, Security software, or External Devices causing the issue.

 - Run SFC /scannow command (Admin command prompt).

 - Also, Run Dism /Online /Cleanup-Image /RestoreHealth (Admin command prompt).